Éireann Lorsung | teaching

 I have more than fifteen years of experience teaching writing and literature in a variety of settings, both within and outside of universities.
 I love to work closely with both undergraduate and graduate students as well as with adult learners outside of traditional institutions.
 Teaching supports and develops my creative practice; in the classroom, my students often help me work out ideas I could not have arrived at alone.

-In June 2022 I will join the staff of the School of English, Drama, and Film at University College Dublin (IE) as Assistant Professor of Creative Writing, where I will teach MA and BA courses and supervise MFA and PhD students.
+In June 2022 I joined the staff of the School of English, Drama and Film at University College Dublin (IE) as Assistant Professor of Creative Writing, where I teach MA and BA courses and supervise PhD students.

 For the 2021-22 school year, I was Visiting Assistant Professor of English at Simpson College, where I taught general education courses in poetry, fiction, literature, and social justice/first-year writing, as well as an advanced creative writing course that integrated literary magazine editing and production and an advanced literature seminar on contemporary nonfiction from the US and EU.
 In 2020-2021, I taught a year-long suite of observational practice courses through the Maine Media College + Workshops in addition to teaching in the MA in Publishing and the undergraduate creative writing program at Emerson College in Boston, MA.
 In spring 2021, as Faculty of the Baccalaureate at Bard College, I taught Life Writing.